PacktPublishing/Web-API-Development-with-ASP.NET-Core-8/samples/chapter18/Aspire/README.md

 builder.Build().Run();
 ````

-The preceding code is similar to the Program.cs file of the ASP.NET Core Web API template.
-However, the type of the builder is IDistributedApplicationBuilder, while the type of the builder in the ASP.NET Core Web API template is IHostBuilder or IWebHostBuilder.
-IDistributedApplicationBuilder is a new type introduced by .NET Aspire.
+The preceding code is similar to the Program.cs file of the ASP.NET Core web API template.
+However, the type of the builder is ``IDistributedApplicationBuilder``, while the type of the builder in the ASP.NET Core web API template is ``IHostBuilder`` or ``IWebHostBuilder``. ``IDistributedApplicationBuilder`` is a new type introduced by .NET Aspire.
 It is used to orchestrate various projects and services.

-IDistributedApplicationBuilder adds the projects using the AddProject method.
-The AddProject method is an extension method to add a project to the application.
-In the preceding code, it adds two projects: AspireDemo.ApiService and AspireDemo.Web.
-So, when the AspireDemo.AppHost project starts, it can run both the Blazor application and the web API.
+``IDistributedApplicationBuilder`` adds the projects using the ``AddProject`` method.
+The ``AddProject`` method is an extension method to add a project to the application.
+In the preceding code, it adds two projects: ``AspireDemo.ApiService`` and ``AspireDemo.Web``.
+So, when the ``AspireDemo.AppHost`` project starts, it can run both the Blazor application and the web API.

-When the AspireDemo.AppHost project adds a project, it can specify the name of the project.
+When the ``AspireDemo.AppHost`` project adds a project, it can specify the name of the project.
 For example, the preceding code names the API project as apiservice and the Blazor project as webfrontend.
 These names are used to identify the projects.
-Then it can call the WithReference method to service discovery information as environment variables from the referenced project.
-For example, the AspireDemo.Web project has a reference to the AspireDemo.ApiService project.
-That is why WeatherApiClient uses http://apiservice as the base address.
-The AspireDemo.Web project does not need to know the actual URL of the API service.
+Then it can call the ``WithReference()`` method to service discovery information as environment variables from the referenced project.
+For example, the ``AspireDemo.Web`` project has a reference to the ``AspireDemo.ApiService`` project.
+That is why ``WeatherApiClient`` uses http://apiservice as the base address.
+The ``AspireDemo.Web`` project does not need to know the actual URL of the API service.
 It can automatically discover the API service using the name of the project.
 This is called service discovery.

-IDistributedApplicationBuilder also adds a Redis container named cache using the AddRedisContainer method, which is one of the built-in components of .NET Aspire. .NET Aspire supports many components out of the box, including the following:
+``IDistributedApplicationBuilder`` also adds a Redis container named cache using the ``AddRedisContainer`` method, which is one of the built-in components of .NET Aspire. .NET Aspire supports many components out of the box, including the following:

 * Azure Cosmos DB